detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 * Chronic hyperglycemia leads to glycation of membrane proteins.
 This leads to damaged nerves, kidneys, eyes, circulatory system (amputation) and Alzheimer's disease.
 * Hyperglycemic hyperosmolar nonketotic syndrome.

-# Pathophysiology related to glucose control

 ## Type I Diabetes Mellitus

 ### Loss of Insulin Producing Cells

-### Insulin Administration
-The amino acid sequence of insulin was determined by Frederick Sanger, which led to him winning the Nobel Prize in Chemistry in 1958 [@Sanger1951].
-This eventually allowed for recombinant production and manipulation of insulin, rather than using purified porcine, ovine or bovine insulin.

-#### Short and Long Acting Insulin

-#### Insulin Pumps

 ## Insulin Resistance and Type II Diabetes Mellitus